 Food: Since we hadn’t vacationed in a year, we wanted to enjoy ourselves.
-Lunch was typically $50-65 for three of us and dinner was $60-90.
-You can spend MUCH less than that.
+Lunch was typically $50-65 for the three of us and dinner was $60-90.
+You can spend much less than that.
 The taco place down the street from us served loaded pork tacos for $4.95 a piece, and there are food trucks and inexpensive meals everywhere.
 Since we sat down at a restaurant for most meals, we paid more.

 If you are new to travel or want to find a better deal, it’s always better if you are flexible with your dates, can avoid weekend travel, and have multiple airlines to choose from.

 The temperature year-round doesn’t change too much.
 It’s about a 10-degree difference in January vs July (an average high of 80 vs 89).

 December to March is rainier with lower temperatures.
 I do not like hot weather (oh hi…Alaskan here) so the winter months are perfect for me.
 I also don’t mind the occasional rain throughout the day.
 Winter is also when the whales are in Hawaii.
 For that reason, it’s personally my favorite time to visit.

 No matter when you plan your trip though, there’s really no bad time to visit Maui!